ipdk-io/ipdk/CONTRIBUTING.md

   before submitting your pull request.
 If it doesn't merge cleanly with main you may be asked to rebase your changes.

+* Make sure you write a good commit message.
+Commit messages matter, it's important for other developers to understand the context behind your commit.
+  For help, [this artcile](https://cbea.ms/git-commit/) is a good place to start.

 * Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
   *NOTE*: For a list of tests, see the existing GitHub Actions defined